 At this time, no changes are recommended to either system.
 Both allow for efficient utilization of the existing water supply, and appropriate mechanisms are in place to ensure continued protection of existing water uses and administration of water rights as necessary to maintain Compact compliance.

-Lower Republican NRD would support the irrigation districts, their sponsors, and their sponsor's partners in evaluating additional storage of flood water within existing facilities that could be reserved for irrigation supply, aquatic habitat, and recreation.
-Lower Republican NRD supports NBID and the USBR's effort to develop a lake level management plan with the USACE.
+A reduction in Upper Republican NRD's 5-year allocation was recommended by a subcommittee of the Board of Directors and approved by the Board in 2023.
+The reduction is intended to slow the rate of groundwater declines that occurs in the district.
+Lower Republican NRD would support the irrigation districts, their sponsors, and their sponsors' partners in evaluating additional storage of flood water within existing facilities that could be reserved for irrigation supply, aquatic habitat, and recreation.
+Lower Republican NRD supports NBID and the USBR's effort to develop a lake level management plan with the United States Army Corps of Engineers (USACE).
 The USACE Kansas City District reservoirs have this implemented.
 For example, the lake level management plan at Lovewell Reservoir supports the operation of KBID.